Murder Mystery Game AI

 Player count: 2-6 per team (multiple teams can play at once)

-• Why it works: Cooperative energy and friendly shouting guarantee laughter and connection
+• Why it works: Cooperative energy and friendly shouting create laughter and connection

 • Setup time: 5 minutes